LieberInstitute/fentanyl_rat_hb_amy/code/README.md

 See more details in [07_MAGMA](07_MAGMA/).

+## 08. Cell Type Enrichment Analysis
-## 08. Gene Set Enrichment Analysis (GSEA)
+Also named Gene Set Enrichment Analysis (GSEA).

-The enrichment of rat orthologs of cell type-specific marker genes in human epithalamus and amygdala, mouse habenula, and rat amygdala, among rat habenula and amygdala DEGs, was assessed.
+The enrichment of rat cell type-specific marker genes in habenula/amygdala among rat habenula and amygdala DEGs was assessed.

-See more details of the human and mouse marker sets used and the analysis in [08_GSEA](08_GSEA/).
+See more details of the marker sets used and the analysis in [08_GSEA](08_GSEA/).